-The fresh water system, located in the midship mechanical space, consists of a potable water tank, distribution pump, distribution manifold and distribution lines.
+The fresh water system, located under the midship mechanical space floor hatch, consists of a potable water tank, distribution pump, distribution manifold and distribution lines.
 The pump is equipped with an automatic pressure switch.
 An in-line strainer located near the pump protects the system from debris.
-The tank is filled through a labeled deck fill located midship on the port side of the deck.
+The tank is filled through a labeled deck fill located on the aft transom wall.
 The water system distribution manifold is in the midship mechanical space adjacent to the water pump.

 DO NOT confuse other deck fills with the fresh water fill.
 If toxic fluids or fuel is added to fresh water tank, the system will be contaminated.
 DO NOT attempt to pump fuel out; this system is not designed to pump fuel.
 Fuel must be removed by qualified personnel only.
-Fuel in the fresh water systems will also require replacement of that system and/or many components.
+Fuel in the fresh water systems will also require replacement of that system and/ or many components.